 A cozy winter getaway in Illinois is about finding the right mix of winter adventure and good, old-fashioned relaxation.
 These five places offer ample opportunities for both.

 Situated within the confines of Galena’s old jail building, this gracious lodging is your perfect winter getaway.
-Each Jail Hill Inn Suite offers a luxurious king size bed with fine linens and pillows, ornate gas fireplaces and bathrooms with either a steam shower or bubble massage tub.
+Each Jail Hill Inn Suite offers a luxurious king-size bed with fine linens and pillows, ornate gas fireplaces and bathrooms with either a steam shower or bubble massage tub.
 Enjoy a wonderful reception of wine and cheese upon your arrival, and in your suite, you will find chocolates and chilled champagne.
 After a great night’s rest, enjoy a 3-course, gourmet breakfast that can even be delivered to your room.
 Jail Hill Inn was also named the top bed and breakfast/inn by TripAdvisor’s Traveler’s Choice in 2019—ranking #1 out of 25 in the United States and #2 in the world.

 Called “deliciously rustic” by the New York Times, Irish Hollow is located on 500 rolling acres in the Galena countryside.
 The accommodations include rooms at the historic inn, as well as private English-style cottages with beautiful gardens.
 Indulge in a massage or hike the miles of trails that pass by a 1,300-acre nature preserve.
 Irish Hollow is known for its gourmet country breakfasts and dinners made with seasonal ingredients from its own organic gardens.
 While you're in the area, be sure to peruse the variety of shopping and dining on Galena's Main Street.